 Most of the popular hiking trails including the Bright Angel’s Landing Trail, Hermit trail are located on the south rim of the Grand Canyon.

 Best Suited for

-South rim of the Grand Canyon National Park is best for all travelers – from soft adventure seekers to hikers wanting to go the extra mile.
-It is also good for families and groups traveling with kids.
+The south rim of the Grand Canyon National Park is best for all travelers – from soft adventure seekers to hikers wanting to go the extra mile.
+It is also good for families and groups to travel with kids.

 For the South Rim, you will find TONS of bus tours and helicopter adventure tours.
 Hiking trails range from easy, short duration to high intensity – there is something for everybody.

 Day hikes at the South Rim: Hiking Trails

 Here are some of the best day hikes in the South Rim Grand Canyon.
 As always don’t forget to carry hiking essentials and gear.
 Be prepared.